Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Introduction

-Most prior work on data-driven control involves process noise $w$ alone, and sets $\dx,\du=0$.
+Most prior work on \ac{DDC} involves process noise $w$ alone, and sets $\dx,\du=0$.
 One such method includes the work in \cite{de2019formulas}, which utilizes Willem's fundamental lemma \cite{willems2005note} to generate control policies based solely on the input-state-output data $\dc$.
-The method in \cite{de2019formulas} presents a set of data-driven programs including stabilization and LQR control.
-Regularization methods have been applied to use Willem's fundamental lemma in the robust setting, but bilinear dependence and fragility degrades performance in the derived controllers \cite{de2019formulas, coulson2019data, coulson2022robust}.
+The method in \cite{de2019formulas} presents a set of data-driven programs that include stabilization and LQR control.
+Regularization methods have been applied to use Willem's fundamental lemma in the robust setting \cite{de2019formulas, coulson2019data, coulson2022robust, shafai2022data}, but bilinear dependence and fragility degrades performance in the derived controllers.

-Other \ac{SDP}-based methods for nonconservative control under $L_2$-bounded process noise (with $\dx,\du=0$) includes an S-Lemma \cite{van2020noisy}, Petersen's Lemma \cite{bisoffi2021data}, and through updating uncertanties \cite{berberich2020combining}.
-The work in \cite{van2020informativity} defines a notion of `data informativity,' demonstrating that the assumption required for data-driven stabilization task is less restrictive than what is needed to perform system identification.
+Other \ac{SDP}-based methods for nonconservative \ac{DDC} under $L_2$-bounded process noise (with $\dx,\du=0$) includes an S-Lemma \cite{van2020noisy}, Petersen's Lemma \cite{bisoffi2021data}, through updating uncertanties \cite{berberich2020combining}, and Lypaunov-Metzler (bilinear) inequalities for switched systems \cite{bianchi2022data}.
+The work in \cite{van2020informativity} defines a notion of `data informativity,' demonstrating that the assumptions required for a data-driven stabilization task is less restrictive than what is needed to perform system identification.

 The $L_\infty$ noise bound arises from error propagation of finite-difference approximations when computing derivatives and sampling.
 Another advantage of $L_\infty$ noise as compared to $L_2$ noise is that multiple datasets $\dc$ with differing time horizons can be concatenated without scaling or shifting the noise effects.
-The work in \cite{berberich2020combining} briefly mentions adaptation for the $L_\infty$-bounded process noise case while the computational complexity of $L_\infty$-bounded stabilization increases in an exponential manner with the number of measurements in $\dc \ (T)$.
+The work in \cite{berberich2020combining} briefly mentions adaptation for the $L_\infty$-bounded process noise case, while the computational complexity of $L_\infty$-bounded stabilization increases in an exponential manner with the number of measurements in $\dc \ (T)$.
 A SOS-based approach addressing the same problem can be found in \cite{dai2020data} which demands less complexity.
 Another way to reduce the complexity is to use the conservative notions of superstability \cite{polyak2001optimal}.
 Further work on $L_\infty$-bounded process noise for superstabilization may be found in \cite{cheng2015,dai2018data,dai2022convex}.
+The work in \cite{miller2023ddcpos} uses \acp{LP} to perform positive stabilization of linear systems under $L_\infty$-bounded noise.